AbhishekBaranwal2021/DIGIT_CLASSIFICATION_USING_CNN/README.md

 # NOW FITTNG THE MODEL WITH (X_train AND Y_train)
  * USING model.fit() function
+ * MODEL FITTING :-Model fitting is the measure of how well a machine learning model generalizes data similar to that with which it was trained

 # PREDICTING THE MODEL
  * ====>>predictions = model.predict(X_testr)